Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - manage_{$post_type}_posts_columns filter hook: To add or remove a custom column for specific custom post types.

-- Built-in column types in WordPress: checkbox for bulk actions(cb), title, author, categories, tags, comments and date.
+- Built-in column types in WordPress: checkbox for bulk actions(cb), title, author, categories, tags, comments, and date.

-Step 2: Populate the custom field value from the database
+Step 2: Populate the custom‐column values

 /**